AndreSchakkal/ada-actor-website/README.md

 {% include Ethnicities_Over_Decades.html %}

+## Distribution of Recognition among ethnicities

+An interesting analysis involves examining how the recognition of different ethnicities has evolved over time.
+In continuation of our focus on the impact of the Civil Rights Movement on the representation of black actors in cinema, we explore whether there was a consequential change in the recognition of African actors post the Civil Rights Movement.

+We begin by plotting how the mean recognition coefficient of all actors (regardless of ethnicity) varies with time.

+{% include

+As we can see, the overall mean recognition of actors increases over time.
+This upward trajectory points to growing box office revenues, enhanced movie quality, and, as a result, an expanding audience base.
+As a result, actors are gaining more recognition, and it's evident that cinema, as well as the actors themselves, are playing an increasingly significant role in people's lives.

+Turning our attention to the recognition of actors from specific ethnicities

+{% include

+As anticipated, European actors show a noticeable increase in recognition.
+In contrast, Asian actors experience a more modest rise.
+However, the most noteworthy observation is the increase in recognition for African actors, aligning with the years following the conclusion of the Civil Rights Movement in 1968.
+This temporal correlation suggests that the movement may have been a contributing factor to the heightened recognition of African actors.
+Importantly, not only are African actors participating in movies with higher quality and box office revenues, but they are also playing more imortant roles.
+Supporting this claim, the plot below illustrates the evolution of the mean importance of African actors in cinema.

+{% include

+Despite some fluctuations before the year 1970, likely due to limited data, a consistent pattern emerges.
+After the Civil Rights Movement, the mean importance of African actors forms a relatively high plateau, contrasting with the lower plateau seen before the movement.
+This suggests a notable shift wherein more African actors are attaining leading roles and playing more significant parts in high-quality, high-revenue movies.
+In essence, the changing landscape underscores the increasing prominence and importance of African actors in the cinematic realm.

 ## Ethnicities of most-recognized actors

 Building upon our previous analysis, let's delve into the ethnicities of the top 10% most recognized actors.